Machine Learning Terms and Methods

 GoogleNet

 The name of the Convolutional Neural Network architecture that won the ILSVRC 2014 challenge.
-The network uses Inception modules to reduce the parameters and improve the utilization of the computing resources inside the network.
+The network uses Inception modulesarrow-up-right to reduce the parameters and improve the utilization of the computing resources inside the network.

 GRU

 The Gated Recurrent Unit is a simplified version of an LSTM unit with fewer parameters.
-Just like an LSTM cell, it uses a gating mechanism to allow RNNs to efficiently learn long-range dependency by preventing the vanishing gradient problem.
+Just like an LSTM cell, it uses a gating mechanism to allow RNNs to efficiently learn long-range dependency by preventing the vanishing gradient problemarrow-up-right.
 The GRU consists of a reset and update gate that determine which part of the old memory to keep vs. update with new values at the current time step.

 Gradient Boosting Machine